- Enhancing the T. Rowe Price Glide Paths

 The T. Rowe Price approach to target date investing has long reflected our view that retirement investors need adequate exposure to growth‑oriented assets.
 Trends in target date investing—and our continued focus on improving our methodology since we launched our first target date strategies in 2002—have only strengthened this belief.

-Accordingly, T. Rowe Price is moving to increase equity exposure modestly at the shorter and longer ends of our glide paths,1 while leaving equity allocations unchanged in the years immediately before and after retirement.
-These changes will be phased in over a two‑year period and currently are expected to be completed in the second quarter of 2022.
+Accordingly, T. Rowe Price is moving to increase equity exposure modestly at the front and back ends of our glide paths,1 while leaving equity allocations unchanged in the years immediately before and at retirement.
+These changes began in April 2020, are being phased in over a two‑year period, and currently are expected to be completed in the second quarter of 2022, depending on market conditions.

 - The changes to the Retirement Glide Path will raise the equity allocation at the beginning of the glide path to 98% from the current 90%, will hold the allocation at 98% equity until 30 years from retirement (rather than the current 25 years), and will raise the equity allocation at the back end of the glide path to 30% from the current 20%.
 The equity allocation at retirement will remain at the current 55% (Figure 1).